agile-ts/documentation/docs/quick_start/React.md

 ## 💡 Create first State

 ### ❓ What is a State
-A State is an Information that you need to remember at a later point in time.
+A State holds an Information that you need to remember at a later point in time.
 It can be dynamically and easily manipulated.

 **For instance** <br/>